 It simply lists all the threads in the current context's process, lets you change the current context's thread by double-clicking, and allows you to pause ("freeze") and un-pause ("thaw") them.
 Most threads don't have names, and it's generally not something to worry about, as the names are only ever visible to the debugger; however, if you'd find it useful, then there's a SetThreadName function demonstrated in MSDN.
 The window also displays the topmost function in that thread's call stack, the priority that the operating system has assigned to the thread (usually just Normal, but you can request that a thread have higher or lower priority), and whether or not the thread has been paused by your code.

+Be aware that while your own program may not use threads, it may deal with other technology - such as DirectSound - that does create its own threads within your process.
 There are just three more windows to cover in our whirlwind tour of the state-inspection tools.
 They're the most low-level (and in my experience, least frequently used) tools, but they do still have their moments.
 First up, the memory windows (Alt-6):

 Exactly what it says on the tin: It shows you the contents of memory, on a byte-by-byte level; right-clicking the window lets you choose from a number of different formats for the data, so you can have it presented as 4-byte integers, as floats, you can make it big-endian or little-endian, etc. Like the watch windows, you've got four you can use and set up independently.
 You can even edit values in memory, though it's very easy to break things by doing so.